On this page:

 Side effects: Common side effects of PrEP medication are headaches, abdominal pain, and/or weight loss, but side effects are usually mild.

 Cost: Insurance coverage varies, so please determine your coverage through your health insurance company.
 Medication assistance programs may help pay for PrEP for patients who don't have insurance or are underinsured; please talk to your PrEP clinician about this if desired.
-Students' health service fee does not cover the cost of medication.
+Students' health service fee does not cover the cost of medication or lab tests required to receive medication.

 To consider PrEP, schedule an appointment at UHS.
 Tell the scheduler that you are interested in speaking with a clinician about PrEP for HIV prevention.
 You should not be infected with HIV to use PrEP, so HIV testing would be performed prior to starting PrEP.
 If you are prescribed PrEP, you would need to return to your clinician every three months for HIV and other STI testing, monitoring of kidney and liver functions, and prescription refills.